I am an Assistant Professor in the Negotiation, Organizations & Markets Unit at Harvard Business School.

 (name is pronounced Z like the letter)

 I despise introductions because they reduce human complexity to 100 words or fewer.
 But I'll try anyway: I'm a double lab manager to Amit and Julian De Freitas.
-I am interested in collective action, particularly collective scapegoating and I enjoy using computational methods of language processing in my work.
+I enjoy using computational methods of language and data processing in my work.
 I strive to create a fun and comedic work environment where we can do cool things while enjoying each others' company.

 I am a senior research manager at the Digital, Data and Design (D^3) Institute at the Harvard Business School, with administrative and research management support functions for four labs including Digital Emotions.
 I have a legal training background with administrative work experience spanning through Tufts Medical Center, Harvard John Paulson School of Engineering and Applied Sciences.
 I coordinate the Institute’s administrative activities for the labs and manage timelines between the principal investigators and their collaborators.
 I also ensure that the labs’ projects for the institute align with its guidelines, goals, objectives, among other functions.

 I graduated with Bachelor’s and Master’s degree in law from University of Ibadan, and Obafemi Awolowo University, Nigeria, respectively, and was called to the Nigerian Bar.
 I was an assistant professor of criminal and administrative law, and a criminal trial attorney before starting a career in administration and management.

 My work is in the area of social-personality-clinical psychology.
 My main area of interest focuses on how social interactions contribute to emotional regulation and wellbeing.
 Specifically, I study the psychology of conversation – what makes a conversation good, healthy, or helpful – and how emotions shape how we think and interact with others, and vice versa.
 I am particularly interested in developing machine learning algorithms able to detect high-quality 1-on-1 and group conversations.